 In addition to its equity participations in the financial sector, the Bank holds equity stakes in companies whose businesses (such as glass) are outside of its core operations.
 In the past, the Bank has entered into a number of diversified equity participations as part of the promotion and development of Turkish industry and in areas in which its management believes investments provide a competitive rate of return.
 On rare occasions, the Bank has entered into equity participations with the aim of collecting its loans through debt-for-equity swaps.
-The Bank's non-financial participations represented 1.7% and 1.8% of its total assets as of 31 December 2015 and 2016, respectively.
-For 2015 and 2016, total dividend income received from its non-financial participations constituted 8.1% and 6.5%, respectively, of the Bank's net income.
-As of 31 December 2016, the only significant strategic non-financial equity participation of the Bank was Şişecam (with its subsidiaries, the "Şişecam Group").
-Investment in the Şişecam Group is strategic in the sense that it has been a long-term investment of the Bank in a company with a strong market position in Turkey and neighbouring areas.
+The Bank's non-financial participations represented 1.8%, 2.1% and 2.2% of its total assets as of 31 December 2016, 2017 and 2018, respectively.
+For 2016, 2017 and 2018, total dividend income received from its non-financial participations constituted 6.5%, 5.7% and 3.2%, respectively, of the Bank's net income.
+As of 31 December 2018, the only significant strategic non-financial equity participation of the Bank was Şişecam (with its subsidiaries, the "Şişecam Group").
+Investments in the Şişecam Group are strategic in the sense that it has been a long-term investment of the Bank in a company with a strong market position in Turkey and neighbouring areas.
 The Bank's non-financial participations are not consolidated in the income statement of the consolidated BRSA Financial Statements; however, they are shown under the "Investments in Associates" and "Investments in Subsidiaries" line items at their market values for publicly traded non-financial participations and at their book values for the other non-financial participations in the consolidated BRSA Financial Statements.

 Glass - Şişecam Group.
-As of 31 December 2016, the Bank held a 65.47% stake in the Şişecam Group, which was founded in 1935.
-With total assets of TL 19,152 million and total equity of TL 11,330 million as of 31 December 2016, the Şişecam Group operates mainly in the area of glass manufacturing (including flat glass, glassware and glass packaging) and the production of glass fibre, soda ash and chromium chemicals.
-The Şişecam Group's production facilities are located in 13 countries, namely Turkey, Egypt, Russia, Georgia, Bulgaria, Bosnia Herzegovina, Italy, Ukraine, Romania, Germany, Hungary, Slovakia and India.
-As of 31 December 2016, Şişecam's ranking in terms of glass production capacity varied by product category from third to fifth globally and from first to fifth within Europe according to company-specific analysis derived from various external sources.
+As of 31 December 2018, the Bank held a 66.30% stake in Şişecam, which was founded in 1935.
+With total assets of TL 27,768 million and total equity of TL 16,727 million as of 31 December 2018, the Şişecam Group operates mainly in the area of glass manufacturing (including flat glass, glassware and glass packaging) and the production of glass fibre, soda ash and chromium chemicals.
+The Şişecam Group's production facilities are located in 13 countries (Turkey, Egypt, Russia, Georgia, Bulgaria, Bosnia Herzegovina, Italy, Ukraine, Romania, Germany, Hungary, Slovakia and India).
+As of the date hereof, Şişecam's ranking in terms of glass production capacity in certain product categories varied from third to fifth globally and from first to fifth within Europe according to company-specific analysis derived from various external sources.

 Others.
-The following table sets forth certain information, as of 31 December 2016, about the other non-financial companies in which the Bank or the Bank's subsidiaries and other affiliates own(s) 20% or more of the outstanding share capital.
-None of these investments represented more than 0.16% of the Bank's assets as of such date.
+The following table sets forth certain information, as of 31 December 2018, about the other non-financial companies in which the Bank or the Bank's subsidiaries and other affiliates own(s) 20% or more of the outstanding share capital.
+None of these investments represented more than 0.13% of the Bank's assets as of such date.

-Shares owned by the Bank Bank's and the Bank's Company Share affiliates Sector Bayek Tedavi Sağlık Hizm. ve İşl.
-A.Ş 99.13% Health Care Services CamişYatırım Holding A.Ş 99.97% 100.00% Holding İş Merkezleri Yönetim ve İşletim A.Ş 86.33% 100.00% Facility Management İş Net Elek.
+Company Bank's Share Shares owned by the Bank and the Bank's affiliates Sector Bayek Tedavi Sağlık Hizm. ve İşl.
+A.Ş Share 99.77% Health Care Services - 99.77% Health Care Services İş Merkezleri Yönetim ve İşletim A.Ş 86.33% 100.00% Facility Management İş Net Elek.
 Bilgi Üretim Dağ.
-Tic.ve İletişim Hizmetleri A.Ş 94.65% 100.00% Information Technologies Softtech Yazılım Tek.
+Tic.ve İletişim , .
+Hizmetleri A.Ş.
+94.65% 100.00% Information Technologies Softtech Yazılım Tek.
 Ar-Ge ve Yaz.
 Paz.
 Tic.
-A.Ş 100.00% Software Trakya Yatırım Holding A.Ş 65.34% 100.00% Holding Nemtaş Nemrut Liman İşletmeleri A.Ş 99.81% 100.00% Shipping Kültür Yayınları İş Türk A.Ş.
-99.17% 100.00% Publication Erişim Müşteri Hizmetleri A.Ş.
-100.00% Call Centre
+A.Ş - 100.00% Software Trakya Yatırım Holding A.Ş 100.00% 100.00% Holding Kültür Yayınları İş Türk A.Ş 99.17% 100.00% Publication Erişim Müşteri Hizmetleri A.Ş. - 100.00% Call Centre Softtech (Shanghai) Technology Co.Ltd - 100.00% Software MaxiTech Inc - 100.00% Software